divya1677/M2_project_2/5_Report/README.md

 * ADVANTAGES:

-  1. Temperatures may be read quickly and accurately using digital thermometers.
+  1.Temperatures may be read quickly and accurately using digital thermometers.

   2.They're small and portable, and you can even keep the thermometer in your backpack.